 The Bank will be open for self-guided tours for up to 20 people at a time observing social distancing guidelines.
 Guided tours will be by reservation for up to 5 people including the guide and must be paid for in advance of the tour.

-Guided tours will reopen to the public on August 1, 2020; offered Tuesday through Saturday: 10 AM, 12 PM and 2 PM; and Sunday 1 PM and 3 PM by prepaid reservation only.
+Guided tours will reopen to the public when the State of Delaware reaches phase 3 of the reopening; offered Tuesday through Saturday: 10 AM, 12 PM and 2 PM; and Sunday 1 PM and 3 PM by prepaid reservation only.

 Explore the past together, as a family!
 All children in the group will be given a cap and a haversack containing a spyglass, slate and slate pencil, fire starter kit, pocket watch, and a Bilbo catcher.
 In addition, activities include age-appropriate school lessons, a copy of “Rules for Behavior in Company,” and a Corbit-Sharp House scavenger hunt.